xtuml/bridgepoint/doc-bridgepoint/notes/7744_RealizedClass/7744_RealizedClass.dnt.md

 	In order to avoid such error, user needs to launch both projects in verifier.

 5.2 The two scenarios mentioned in Section 3 will also cause LinkingError.
 The error can be triggered also without need to restart the verifier.

-5.3 In order to avoid this linkingError, there are different approaches, but none
+5.3 In order to avoid the linkingError, there are different approaches, but none
 	of them can guarantee a consistent simulation result if the user terminate some projects in the middle of simulation.
 These approaches are: